batect/batect.dev/docs/getting-started/comparison.md

 - Both use Docker containers to isolate your build from the local environment
 - Both run locally the same build you have in CI (assuming you set up CI to use Batect or Earthly)
+- Both let you compose your build so everything is not in one file
+- Both offer options for parallelization and caching to speed up your builds (see below on differences for caching)
+- Both let you call out to your existing build, testing, or deployment tooling
 - Both have strong documentation

 Where Earthly is different from Batect: